 Both breeds can be wonderful family companions and excellent protectors of both home and property.
 Due to their size though, neither breed is recommended for novice dog owners.
 Curious to find out more?
 Let’s start the battle of the big dog B’s!

 To understand these beautiful dogs, you need to know where they come from and their breed purpose.
 Unfortunately, many dog owners jump into getting a dog without doing the necessary breed research.
-And when it doesn’t work out, the pup either ends up in a rescue shelter, or it leads to an unhappy life for both human and dog.
+And when it doesn’t work out, the pup either ends up in a rescue shelter, or it leads to an unhappy life for both humans and dogs.

 The Boerboel is a rare dog in America, but if you visit South Africa regularly, you’ve probably met one of these pups.
 They are one of the more popular South African dog breeds.
 ‘Boer’ means farmer in Dutch, and it was the Dutch that bred mastiff and bull-type dogs to create powerful protecting machines.
 The result?
 A Boerboel.
 He was the chosen canine for farmers wanting to protect their land and family from lions and other predators.